Architlall/TDOC-Esolang/README.md

                 #>                                                  #>
 ```

-Loops have a characteristic tag of '#' and the two loops are differentiated with respect to the letter that shows at the start of
+Loops have a characteristic tag of '#' and the two loops are differentiated concerning the letter that shows at the start of
 the loop syntax, which is 'f' referring to for loop while 'w' for while loop, the traspiling program looks specifically for the '#'
 symbol to execute a function to parse loops.
 The function first strips off spaces from the statements and first determines which
 category of the loop the statements belong to (i.e. for or while).
 The statements are then compiled into the compiling programming language